AlexanderChiudini/MsPacMan-85EAG/README.md

 If you would like to improve or extend the agent please send me an e-mail at tom.pepels (at) maastrichtuniversity (dot) nl
 # MsPacMan-85EAG
 # MsPacMan-85EAG

+Some agents were developed to score points and/or pass the level

+MaximizeLevelPacmanController => to maximize points MaximizePointsPacmanController => to maximize level